HectorCorbellini/Portfolio-windsurf-march6/README.md

 - Safari (v17+)
 - Edge (v122+)

-## Recent Improvements

-### Code Refactoring
-- The codebase has been refactored to improve organization and reduce redundancy.
-Utility functions have been created for modal and notification handling.

-### Standardized Image Paths
-- All project images now use standardized relative paths from the `/images` directory instead of placeholder URLs.

-### Enhanced Error Handling
-- Improved error handling in the server to provide better logging and structured error responses for API endpoints.

-### Updated Project Structure
-- The project structure has been updated to reflect the new organization, including the addition of images in the `/images` directory.

 ## License

 This project is available under the MIT License.
 See the LICENSE file for details.